ArturoGuerra/tns-csi/TESTING.md

 kubectl get pvc
 # Should show 3 PVCs all Bound

-# Check storage system - should see 3 new datasets and shares
+# Check TrueNAS - should see 3 new datasets and shares

 # Clean up
 kubectl delete pvc multi-pvc-1 multi-pvc-2 multi-pvc-3